 2. Head over to the main search result for your motherboard (often the first result)

-4. In the specifications page, look for a section regarding the motherboard’s form factor.
+4. Look for a section regarding the motherboard’s form factor on the specifications page.

 As you can see, the Gigabyte B560 AORUS Pro AX has the ATX form factor.

 Of course, for this method to work, you need to know what motherboard make and model you have.
 If you are having a hard time finding what motherboard you have, then I have written a comprehensive guide on that too:

 2. Figuring Out the Form Factor From the Motherboard’s Name Itself

 One neat trick to find out what motherboard form factor you have is to look at the model name itself.

 Specifically, you are looking for the letter “M” or “I” after the chipset number.

 All motherboards have the chipset model in their name as well.
 For instance:

 - Gigabyte Aorus B560 Pro AX features the Intel chipset B560

 - ASUS Tuf Gaming X570-Plus has the AMD X570 chipset.